 Digital Remedy, a specialist digital media planning and buying agency with three US and three Asian offices, anticipates increased activity in the OTT space as more premium streaming video inventory is opened up for advertising.
-That is good news for a company that has been looking to steer clients away from under-performing online video and from what David Zapletal, EVP of Media Buying and Optimisation at Digital Remedy calls ‘bad actors’ in the digital space.
+That is good news for a company that has been looking to steer clients away from under-performing online video and from what David Zapletal, Chief Innovation & Media Officer at Digital Remedy, calls ‘bad actors’ in the digital space.

 Zapletal says many advertisers are not aware of the winning combination of quality context and rich data that streaming video provides.
 “Some people do not understand that in the OTT environment you still have device IDs, cookies and IP addresses [as with other parts of digital].
 Even with some major advertisers, we have had to explain what you can do, in terms of harnessing data, when using connected TV.”